CloudXR.js#

 CloudXR.js enables developers to build enterprise web applications for streaming high-performance VR and AR content from OpenXR compatible server applications (built with CloudXR Runtime).
-Built on the NVIDIA CloudXR technology using WebRTC stream protocol, this library provides seamless integration between web browsers and remote rendering systems, allowing users to experience immersive 3D applications directly in their browser.
+Built on NVIDIA CloudXR technology using the WebRTC stream protocol, this library provides seamless integration between web browsers and remote rendering systems, allowing users to experience immersive 3D applications directly in their browser.

 Requirements#